DSU-Digital-Sound-Design/f-24-dad-310-sound-design-for-film/content/lectures/week-6/sdff-chapter-3/_index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/Mop7madxCbM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 {{% note %}}
-In the 2011 version of Wuthering Heights, the natural elements are used in place of a score, giving the film a bleak but evocatively evolving tone.
+In the 2011 version of Wuthering Heights, **the natural elements are used in place of a score**, giving the film a bleak but evocatively evolving tone.
 As director Andrea Arnold recalled, ‘When I was up on the moors I felt the wind was like music.’

+Here are some ways the 2011 film version of Wuthering Heights uses ambient sounds:

+- Wind is used frequently throughout the film to evoke the gloomy, windswept Yorkshire moors where the story is set.
+Howling wind establishes mood and atmosphere.
+- Nature sounds like birds chirping, bees buzzing, and running water help bring the rural setting to life.
+These quiet sounds are juxtaposed with the blustery wind.
+- Creaking doors, cracked windows, and floors accentuate the eerie vibe of the old farmhouses.
+- Footsteps on wooden floors and gravel paths help mark character movements and transitions between scenes.
+- The crackling fireplace signifies the warmth of domestic spaces contrasted with the cold moors.
+- Farm animals like cows and horses can be heard faintly in the background, highlighting the agricultural setting.
+- Rain and thunderstorms heighten the drama and Gothic tone during climactic scenes.
+- Music fades in and out of ambient sounds rather than starkly beginning/ending, seamlessly blending mood.

+Overall, ambient sounds are used thoughtfully in the film to establish a strong sense of place and augment the mood and emotions of each scene.
+The sounds ground the story in its remote rural setting.
 {{%/ note %}}

 ---